rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 #### *Prerequisites:*{: style="color: red"}
 > - SQL compliant relational database, such as MySQL
-> - an existing database schema where you can, or already have combined data from tables to obtain a dataset of denormalized data
+> - an existing database schema where you can, or already have combined data from tables to obtain a denormalized dataset

 ---

-The idea of this step is to extract a dataset from a relational database, such as MySQL, into a CSV (comma separated values) format which will then be used to import its data into a Neo4j graph.
+The idea here is to exort records from a relational database, such as MySQL, into a CSV (comma separated values) file format that will then be used to import into a Neo4j graph.

-Here is an example of an already denormalized MySQL table obtained from several source tables
+Here is an example of a denormalized MySQL dataset obtained from several source tables
 ```sql
 mysql> select * from soil_survey order by rand() limit 3;
 +-------------+------------+-----------+----------+--------------+----------+---------------+---------------+---------------+--------------+